Blockost/aws-connect-cli/README.md

 ## <a name="NeedHelp"></a> Need help or want to contribute ?

 Use `-h` flag to show help.
-If you find a problem or would like to contribute, feel free to create an issue on the [Github repository](https://github.com/Blockost/aws-connect-cli).
+If you find a problem or would like to contribute, feel free to create an issue on the [Github repository](https://github.com/Blockost/aws-connect-cli/issues).

+Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).

 ## Licence